-We include detailed proof in Appendix A.2.1.
-Theorem 1 shows that with an appropriately chosen value of μ , the iteration scheme eq.
-(18) for the implicit layer eq.
-(15) is guaranteed to decrease the objective function values (or not increasing).
-This inspires us to explore further the variation of the node feature produced from the implicit layer asymptotically.
+Theorem 1 shows that with an appropriately chosen value of μ , the iteration scheme for the implicit layer eq.
+(18) is guaranteed to coverage.
+This inspires us to explore further on the variation of the node feature produced from implicit layer asymptotically.
 Recall that to measure the difference between node features, one common choice is to analyze its Dirichlet energy, which is initially considered in the setting p = 2 in eq.
-(12).
-It is known that the Dirichlet energy of the node feature tends to approach 0 after a sufficiently large number of iterations in many GNN models (Kipf & Welling, 2016; Wu et al., 2020; Chamberlain et al., 2021a; Di Giovanni et al., 2022), known as over-smoothing problem.
+(15).
+It is known that the Dirichlet energy of the node feature tend to approach to 0 after sufficiently large number of iterations in many GNN models (Kipf & Welling, 2016; Wu et al., 2020; Chamberlain et al., 2021a; Di Giovanni et al., 2022), known as over-smoothing problem.
 However, as we will show in the next section, by taking large μ or small p, the iteration from the implicit layer will always lift up the Dirichlet energy of the node features, and over-smoothing issue can be resolved completely in pL-UFG.